-A networked nation is a completely separate nation from Network HQ, with its own website, broadcasters, social media integration, finances, and people database.
+A networked nation is an entirely separate nation from Network HQ, with its own website, broadcasters, social media integration, finances, and people database.
 Networked nations are perfect for groups that have complete control over their local relationships and activities.

 Networked nations have unique capabilities, which makes set up unique from independent nations.
 Set up can be difficult, and we’re here to guide you to success.
 We also offer implementation services to build out your network infrastructure for you.